Roxanne St Clair, Chair

 Vimal is a qualified Chartered Accountant and partner for over 15 years at PSJ Alexander & Co, a firm of auditors and Chartered Accountants in London.
 He has worked with several charities in a professional and personal capacity, and was honorary treasurer for 10 years with a children's charity focused on Africa.
 He is passionate about education and the opportunities this brings.

 Megan Simpkins, Trustee

 Megan Simpkins is originally from Brisbane, Australia.
 She managed to follow her dream of travelling and has worked in the UK for 36 years.
 Her career has been in the graphic design, print and paper industry in Account Management and Client Services.
 Now a Paper Consultant with the privately-owned Hull/ London-based G. F Smith & Sons Limited, she has worked in the colourful world of luxury papers for over 13 years.
 As a keen believer in giving back and making a meaningful contribution to mankind she has years of experience volunteering for charities in various capacities.
 Megan’s aim is to add value and would like to ensure that young women throughout the Commonwealth have the opportunity to reach their full potential in their goals for education and the workplace.

 Jagravi is a law graduate and an aspiring solicitor.
 Through her voluntary contribution to our inititiatives such as the Splendours of Commonwealth and the British 10K London Run, she was inspired by our work across the Commonwealth.
 Jagravi is delighted to be on the board of trustees, She has looked after the 10K London Run for many years, and hopes to use her role to further the Fund's mission - 'Educate a Girl, Empower a Woman'.

-Danielle Jones-Smith, Administrative Secretary
+Maxine Hurley, Administrative Secretary